evfim/JavaTest1/README.md

 ## Build Project

-- Using IntelliJ
+- Using IntelliJ IDEA Ultimate (Can be activated using Academic Licence)
-1. Open in Spring MVC source project in IntelliJ IDE.
+1. Open in Spring MVC source project in IntelliJ IDEA Ultimate IDE.
 2. Open up src/main/resources/application.properties in the source project.
 3. Ensure database credentials _jdbc.url, jdbc.username and jdbc.password_ are correct.
 Save for any change.
 4. Open the Maven tab located on the right-hand side of the IDE, and go to `CRMMVC Maven Webapp` >  `Lifecycle` > `package`.